11/5 - In-Person Interview Event

 The general sonography curriculum covers ultrasound imaging in obstetrics and gynecology, evaluation of the abdomen, thyroid, scrotum, prostate and neurosonography.
 The vascular section includes evaluation of the major blood vessels of the neck, brain, abdomen and extremities.
 In addition to attending formal classes, students often have an opportunity to attend physician lectures and conferences on ultrasound-related topics.

-Adult Cardiac Sonography/Vascular Sonography
+Adult and Pediatric Cardiac Sonography/Vascular Sonography

 The echocardiography, or cardiac ultrasound, option provides didactic and clinical instruction in: